siliconcompiler/siliconcompiler/docs/tutorials/bluespec.rst

 Bluespec frontend
 ===================

-SiliconCompiler has a Bluespec frontend that enables you to build Bluespec designs for any supported SC target.
+SiliconCompiler has a Bluespec frontend that enables you to build :ref:`Bluespec <bluespec>` designs for any supported SC target.
 To get started using Bluespec with SC, ensure that SC is installed following the directions from the :ref:`Installation` section, and download bsc or install it from source following the directions `here <https://github.com/B-Lang-org/bsc#download>`_.
 For Ubuntu 20.04, we've additionally provided a `setup script <https://github.com/siliconcompiler/siliconcompiler/blob/main/setup/install-bsc.sh>`_ to build it from source automatically.

 To build a Bluespec design, the only things you need to do differently from a configuration perspective are:

-1) Add the Bluespec top-level package as an 'input', and add all directories containing imported modules as entries in 'ydir'.
-Keep in mind that the Bluespec integration only supports specifying a single top-level source file, so you must use 'ydir' for all other sources.
+1) Add the Bluespec top-level package as an 'input', and add all directories containing imported modules as entries in :keypath:`option,ydir`.
+Keep in mind that the Bluespec integration only supports specifying a single top-level source file, so you must use :keypath:`option,ydir` for all other sources.
 2) Set the :keypath:`option, frontend` parameter to 'bluespec'.

 Otherwise, you can configure the build as normal.